mweagle/Sparta/docs_source/content/reference/apigateway/echo_event.md

 ## Resource

-The next step is to associate a URL path with the `sparta.LambdaAWSInfo` struct that encapsulates the **go** function:
+The next step is to associate a URL path with the `sparta.LambdaAWSInfo` struct that represents the **go** function:

 ```go
 func spartaHTMLLambdaFunctions(api *sparta.API) []*sparta.LambdaAWSInfo {